garden-rs/garden/doc/src/commands.md

 Repositories created using `git worktree` are supported by `garden plant`.
 Parent trees must be planted first before planting a child tree.

+Use the `--sort` option to sort all of the `trees` entries after planting.

 ## garden ... [tree-query]